It's always better when we're together.

 Join the Nx Community Slack to meet a friendly community of Nx users.
 This is a perfect place to ask clarifying questions or to talk through new ideas that you want to try with Nx.
 There's also a channel dedicated to sharing articles about Nx and most of the authors of community plugins can be reached there.

-You can also subscribe to the Nx Newsletter: an email digest sent monthly from the Nx core team at Nrwl.
+You can also subscribe to the Nx Newsletter: a monthly email digest from the Nx core team at Nrwl.
 Subscribers receive news about Nx releases, posts about new Nx features, details about new plugins, links to community resources, and additional Nx content.

 Core Nx plugins are created and maintained by the Nx team at Nrwl and you can see all the available plugins when you run the